theninthsky/client-side-rendering/README.md

 Another claim that is often raised regarding the advantages of SSR is that web apps are getting bigger, and so their loading times will only keep increasing (which means bad _[FCP](https://web.dev/fcp)_ for CSR apps).

-While it’s true that apps are naturally expanding, they size of a single page should only **get smaller** as time passes.
+While it’s true that apps are naturally expanding, the size of a single page should only **get smaller** as time passes.
 <br>
 This is due to a popular trend of making smaller and more efficient versions of packages, as seen with _zustand_, _day.js_, _headless-ui_ and _react-router v6_.
 <br>